 Submitting a job that uses multiple threads is possible.

 For example if you submit a job "job01.sh" that will use 4 threads, you would request 4 slots when submitting a job like the following:

 qsub -pe pthreads 4 -l h_vmem=2G job01.sh

-The gridengine does not check how many threads are started, it is just a value important for the scheduler so the load will not rise above 100%!
+The gridengine does not check how many threads are started, it is just a value important for the scheduler so the CPU load will not rise above 100%!